balancer/docs/docs/reference/contracts/apis/managed.md

 returns (uint256[] memory)
 ```

-Returns the normalized weights in the same order as the Pool's tokens.
+Returns the normalized weights in the same order as the pool's tokens.
 Implemented in `ManagedPoolSettings`.

 ### `getGradualWeightUpdateParams`